Skip to content

 He now has over three years of taking snaps for the Quakers.

-“Being there with [Sayin] since his freshman year and just seeing him grow and be more of a leader on the team is just awesome,” said senior wideout Juilen Stokes.
+“Being there with [Sayin] since his freshman year and just seeing him grow and be more of a leader on the team is just awesome,” said senior wideout Julien Stokes.
 “A team captain, and now a three-year starter is just amazing.
 It’s been fun connecting with him, and there’s nobody else I’d rather play with.”

-“That’s my dog, Aidan’s my dog,” Richardson said.
+“That’s my dog.
+Aidan’s my dog,” Richardson said.
 “He’s a heck of a quarterback.
 He’s been playing football for a long time, and he has that high football IQ.”

 Still, his eyes are set on a conference championship — an accolade that has eluded him during what’s shaping up to be a record-setting career at Penn.